WriteWrote/test_auto_qa/README.md

 - added logger
-- createPage() returns proxy which calls and returns annotation parameter **Question:** how to create a null-safe response when annotation is not found?
+- createPage() returns proxy which calls and returns annotation parameter

+**Question:** how to create a null-safe response when annotation is not found?
+I used Optionals, but ony for null response, because proxy refused to be wrapped in Optionals.

 ### Task 2